kekedezha/a-mini-pipeline/README.md

 # 🧠 A Mini Pipeline

-A lightweight end-to-end demo inspired by **A2 Analytics’ AI-powered SEO workflow**.
+A lightweight end-to-end demo inspired by **A* Analytics’ AI-powered SEO workflow**.
 This project showcases how to transform raw structured data into optimized, publish-ready web content — fast.

 ## 🚀 Overview

-This pipeline simulates how A2 Analytics builds data-driven SEO content at scale:
+This pipeline simulates how A* Analytics builds data-driven SEO content at scale:

 1. **Data Ingestion** → Load and clean structured data (CSV → SQLite database).
 2. **AI Content Generation** → Use a LangChain-powered AI agent to create SEO-friendly meta titles, descriptions, and product blurbs.